Life As an Interviewer

 - Field Enumerator

 - Field Reviewer

-There were about 194,700 jobs for Interviewer in 2016 (in the United States).
+In 2016, there was an estimated number of 194,700 jobs in the United States for Interviewer.
 New jobs are being produced at a rate of 5.6% which is above the national average.
 The Bureau of Labor Statistics predicts 11,000 new jobs for Interviewer by 2026.
 The BLS estimates 24,300 yearly job openings in this field.